ShipEngine/connect-website/testing/rate-shipment.md

         If a `shipFrom` parameter is specified, it must contain values for all required properties.
       required: true

     - name: shipTo
       type: |

         [AddressWithContactInfo](./../reference/address.md)
       description: |

         The address to ship _to_ in the test.
 Be sure to include the additional contact info properties.
       default: |

-        A valid international address based on the `originCountries` and `destinationCountries` of the delivery service.
+        A valid domestic address based on the `originCountries` and `destinationCountries` of the delivery service.

         Note that this is the default value used when no `shipTo` parameter is specified.

          If a `shipTo` parameter is specified, it must contain values for all required properties.
       required: true

     - name: weight
       type: object
       description: The weight to use for the shipment.
       default: |

         The properties and their default values are listed below.
 Note that these are the default values used when no `weight` parameter is specified.

         If a `weight` parameter is specified, it must contain values for all required properties.